1601-mma2013/Checked/README.md

 	- Everyone.

 2. potential users
-	- Students and office workers.
+	- Students, office worker, or traveller

 3. (user's) behaviors
 	- Feel lazy to prepare everything at night and think of they can prepare everything tomorrow if they wake up early.